-- Ask the teacher what the kids are working that day or that week, it can help jump start conversations better than “SO?
-What did you do today?” -Jessica, It’s Jessica’s Life
+- Ask the teacher what the kids are working on that day or that week; it can help jump-start conversations better than “SO?
+What did you do today?” -Jessica, It’s Jessica’s Life.

-- Ask teacher if daily homework assignments or grades will be online so you can keep up from home. -Andrea
+- Ask a teacher if daily homework assignments or grades will be online, so you can keep up from home. -Andrea

 - Encourage your teacher to communicate.

 - Get in touch with the teacher via email/phone or in-person early in the school year.
 Let her/him know you are an advocate for your child, and anything you can do to help, please let you know. – Kelly, The Centsible Life